Complexity of Finite Borel Asymptotic Dimension: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Zoltán Vidnyánszky, Alex Kastner, Andrew Marks, Sumun Iyer, and Forte Shinko for helpful discussions.
-In particular, we thank Alex Kastner for providing his note \cite{kastner2024} and a proof of Remark~\ref{rem:Alex} and Andrew Marks for helping to simplify the proof of Theorem~\ref{thm:ComplexityFIH}.
+In particular, we thank Alex Kastner for providing his note on \cite{tv2021} and a proof of Remark~\ref{rem:Alex} and Andrew Marks for helping to simplify the proof of Theorem~\ref{thm:ComplexityFIH}.
+We thank the anonymous referees for helpful comments and suggestions.
+In particular, we thank one of the anonymous referees for pointing out an additional equivalent condition in Theorem~\ref{thm:Equivalences}, and for allowing us to include the suggested proof as Remark~\ref{rem:new condition}.